baw/Word-Scramble/README.md

 # Word Scramble

 Can you unscramble like the best of them?
 Then, this is the game for you.
-Try to figure out what word is scrambled up from a lit of almost 10,000 possible words.
+Try to figure out what word is scrambled up from a list of almost 10,000 possible words.

 Play a live version of this game at [http://ws.brianweiser.io/](http://ws.brianweiser.io/).